 - I do this in my leek soup without potatoes recipe too…it’s a brilliant way to add nutrition, taste and texture…without adding processed food.

-- This recipe makes a big batch of soup….halve it or freeze some if you don’t need a large potful.
+- This recipe makes a big batch of soup….halve it or freeze some in silicone cubes if you don’t need a large potful.
 This is one of my favorite soups, so I am always happy to find some in the freezer to reheat for an awesome lunch.

 Did you know commenting and rating recipes is one of the best ways to support your favorite food bloggers?
 If you made this recipe, please consider a five star rating below and leave a comment.
 Also, please share your photos on instagram by tagging me @dkhealthcoach and using the hashtag #debraklein